 Chomsky provides no evidence supporting these claims and at least some readers may have a different experience concerning their use of language.
-Worse, there is not even an attempt to specify a function of language 'in the way biologists do when they look at other organs of the body'.
-Instead, Chomsky admits his only identifiable proposal was not serious.
+Worse, there is no attempt to specify a function of language 'in the way biologists do when they look at other organs of the body'.
+Instead, Chomsky states his only identifiable proposal was not serious.
 McGilvray fails to ask for a serious proposal and allows Chomsky to continue his musings: "It's perfectly true that language is used for communication.
 But everything you do is used for communication - your hairstyle, your mannerisms, your walk, and so on and so forth.
-So sure, language is also used for communication."
-(Chomsky, p.
+So sure, language is also used for communication" (Chomsky, p.
 12).
-Again, there is no research is cited supporting this assertion.
-It seems to be based on personal experience.
-Presumably Chomsky never walks alone, never grimaces at his mirror image, and cannot imagine a person styling her hair for her own enjoyment.
-Presumably he is also unaware of fellow humans who do not do everything for communication.
+Again, no research is cited supporting this assertion.
+It might be based on personal experience.
+Presumably Chomsky is unaware of fellow humans who do not do everything for communication.
 His speculations continue: